mriswithe/how_dhv_work/content/posts/ball_vape.md

 14. CAREFULLY!!!
 Stir with the long metal pick, then retamp
 15. If you are ready for more, set the cylinder on the bowl again and do it again.
 16. Repeat until your bud (now ABV or Already Been Vaped) is dark brown or you don't like how it tastes anymore (If it tasted bad to start, well that's just a feature.
 Some weeds seem to have plenty of the dirt terpene, whichever that is.)
-17. If the bud ends up black like used coffee grounds, you have gone too far
+17. If the bud ends up black like used coffee grounds, or catches on fire, you have gone too far